Hope-Liang/ID2223Lab2/README.md

 ## Feature Pipeline

-The [feature pipeline](https://github.com/Hope-Liang/ID2223Lab2/blob/main/whisper_feature_pipeline.ipynb) is downloaded from Google Colab and only CPU is used when extracting the features.
+The [whisper_feature_pipeline.ipynb](https://github.com/Hope-Liang/ID2223Lab2/blob/main/whisper_feature_pipeline.ipynb) is downloaded from Google Colab and only CPU is used when extracting the features.
 The data is obtained from [Common Voice](https://huggingface.co/datasets/mozilla-foundation/common_voice_11_0) and `Subset = sv-SE` for Swedish language.
 Irrelavent columns are removed and a feature extractor and a tokenizer are used for extracting the spectrogram features and preprocessing the labels respectively.
 The feature extractor will first pad/truncate audio samples to 30s long and then convert them to log-Mel spectrograms.

 The preprocessing of the feature pipeline takes around half an hour each time, making feature storage essential in our case.
 However, the generated features are quite huge (roughly 16.7GB) in total, and thus we tested using both Google Drive and Hopsworks for storing the feature data as shown in the code.